luisomoreau/Embedded-Machine-Learning-Lab/README.md

 ✏️ Step X: For the graded part, take a screenshot, a picture or save your code

 Please, add the screenshot or your code under the /graded-assignement folder.
-Name your screenshot, your picture or your code folder with the step number.
+Name your parent repository of your screenshot, your picture or your code folder with the step number.
 Example: graded-assignement/step1/screenshot1.png